What is Open Data?

 What is GO Open Data?

-GO Open Data is a grass roots, community-driven annual conference by and for the Ontario Open Data/Open X community.
-GO Open Data 2020 (#GOOD20) is a collaborative effort between civil society, IT professionals, bloggers, community and economic developers, city planners, civil servants and more.
+GO Open Data is a grass roots, community-driven association by and for the Ontario Open Data/Open X community.
+GO Open Data 2021 (#GOOD21) is a collaborative effort between civil society, IT professionals, bloggers, community and economic developers, city planners, civil servants and more.

-The conference started in 2013 in Waterloo Region, and has also been held in Toronto, Niagara Region Markham, London and Barrie.
-2020 marks the 8th anniversary of the GO Open Data conference.
+The conference started in 2013 in Waterloo Region, and has also been held in Toronto, Niagara Region, Markham, London and Barrie.
+2021 marks the 8th anniversary of the annual GO Open Data conference – for the first time, GOOD21 is totally virtual.

 - Province of Ontario